EDITORS' BIOS

 JOEY CRUSE, Fiction Editor (jcruse13@gmail.com)

 Joey Cruse writes, edits, and paints…poorly.
-Having recently gotten his masters in composition and rhetoric, he now wanders aimlessly through New Orleans looking for jobs that require words and/or provide words that need less words in them.
+Holding a Master's Degree in English in composition and rhetoric from Lafayette University in Louisiana, he now wanders aimlessly through New Orleans looking for jobs that require words and/or provide words that need less words in them.
 He doesn’t like to exercise and is not fond of most people – apart from you, he may like you.
 Stay golden, pony girls and boys - it’s a hot one inside…(!)

 HEZEKIAH SCRETCH, Poetry Editor (editors@fleasonthedog.com)